 Early History

 The history of Dominica begins in 3100 BC, when it is thought that native South American people first landed on the island.
 Living peacefully on the island for generations, these early occupants were expert farmers and fishermen.
-European explorers arrived in Dominica in the fifteenth century; Christopher Columbus's first documented European perspective of the island was in 1493.
-Found on a Sunday, the island was called "Dominica," which from Latin means "Sunday."
+The first written account of Dominica dates back to 1493, when European explorers first set foot on the island.

 Etymology

-As was already noted, Christopher Columbus named the island "Dominica".
-But another hypothesis holds that the name might have come from the native Kalinago language, with "Wai'tukubuli" meaning "tall is her body".
-This can allude to Dominica's hilly topography.
+As was already well known, Christopher Columbus named the island "Dominica".
+Another view, however, holds that the name may have started in the native Kalinago tongue, with "Wai'tukubuli" meaning "tall is her body".

 Geologic history

-Apart from its human past, Dominica boasts an interesting geologic past.
-Volcanic activity is said to have created the island; Mount Diablo tin, a dormant volcano rising 4,747 feet, is its highest point.
+Apart from its human past, Dominica boasts an interesting geological past.
+Volcanic activity is said to have created the island; Mount Diablo, a dormant volcano rising 4,747 feet, is its highest point.
 The several hot springs and geothermal sites on the island still exhibit this volcanic activity.

 Colonial History

 For European nations fighting for dominance of the Caribbean in the eighteenth century, Dominica turned into a battlefield.
-First colonized by the French in 1635, the island was passed over to the British in 1763.
+First settled by the French in 1635, the island was turned over to the British in 1763.
 France and Britain exchanged the island a few times; finally, France gained its freedom from Britain in 1978.
-Dominica's economy during this colonial era mostly depended on slave labor and sugar plantations.
-The island's cultural variety grew even more when indentured laborers from India and China were recruited to work on the plantations when slavery was outlawed in the middle of the 19th century.
+Dominica's economy during this colonial era mostly depended on slave labour and sugar plantations.
+The island's cultural variety grew even more when indentured labourers from India and China were recruited to work on the plantations when slavery was outlawed in the middle of the 19th century.

 Pre-colonial period and early European contact